onap/integration/docs/docs_vFWDT.rst

    Figure 2 The result of traffic distribution

-The purpose of the workj in Dublin release was to built a Traffic Distribution Workflow that takes as an input configuration parameters delivered by Optimization Framework and on their basis several LCM actions are executed in specific workflow.
+The purpose of the work in the Dublin release was to built a Traffic Distribution Workflow that takes as an input configuration parameters delivered by Optimization Framework and on their basis several traffic distribution LCM actions are executed by APPC in the specific workflow.

 .. figure:: files/dt-workflow.png
    :scale: 60 %